The Best ADN-to-MSN Programs for 2025

 Other Requirement

 Program cost plays a significant role in choosing an ADN-to-MSN bridge program.
-Students who enroll in an online program can often avoid the costs associated with on-campus programs (e.g., room and board, transportation fees, etc.).
+Students who enroll in an online program, for example, can often avoid the costs associated with on-campus programs (e.g., room and board, transportation fees, etc.).

 Tuition can also vary based on school reputation, public or private institution status, program length, and full- or part-time enrollment.

 Financial aid can lower costs or help pay for your nursing program.
-You can apply for scholarships, loans, and/or grants to help reduce out-of-pocket expenses.
+You can apply for scholarships, loans, and grants to help reduce out-of-pocket expenses.

 Scholarships and grants often provide funds based on merit, need, or academic performance.
 Loans consist of borrowed money you must pay back upon program completion.

-Using Our Rankings: What to Look for in an ADN-to-MSN (RN-to-NP) Bridge Program
+Using Our Rankings: What to Look for in an ADN-to-MSN Program

-When looking to enroll in an ADN-to-MSN bridge program, pay close attention to components, such as a program’s prerequisites, curriculum, accreditation, and length to make sure it fits your academic and professional goals.
+When enrolling in an ADN-to-MSN bridge program, consider its components, such as prerequisites, curriculum, accreditation, and length, to ensure it fits your academic and professional goals.

 Admission Requirements